zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/flavors/ITPro/_index.md

 - Create Azure service principal (SP).
 To deploy ArcBox, an Azure service principal assigned with multiple RBAC roles is required:

   - "Contributor" - Required for provisioning Azure resources
-  - "Security admin" - Required for installing Cloud Defender Azure-Arc enabled Kubernetes extension and dismiss alerts
-  - "Security reader" - Required for being able to view Azure-Arc enabled Kubernetes Cloud Defender extension findings
-  - "Monitoring Metrics Publisher" - Required for being Azure Arc-enabled data services billing, monitoring metrics, and logs management
   - **(optional)** "User Access Administrator" - Required for automatically onboarding the Azure Arc-enabled SQL server resource

-    > **Note: In the event a Service Principal with Owner cannot be created, the SQL server can be onboarded to Azure Arc post deployment by following the [Azure Arc-enabled SQL Server onboarding](#azure-arc-enabled-sql-server-onboarding) steps below.**
+    > **NOTE: In the event a Service Principal with Owner cannot be created, the SQL server can be onboarded to Azure Arc post deployment by following the [Azure Arc-enabled SQL Server onboarding](#azure-arc-enabled-sql-server-onboarding) steps below.**

     To create it login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/).